-The model series 140 and EZM 10 uses our proprietary chronograph development, the SZ01.
+The EZM 1.1 and the model series 140 and EZM 10 uses our proprietary chronograph development, the SZ01.
 It was modelled on the Lemania 5100 calibre used in the EZM 1.
 One of the biggest differences between the SZ01 and the Lemania 5100 is the former's stopwatch minute display.
 This feature now makes it even easier and quicker to record stop times more accurately.
 This development is based on the Valjoux 7750 calibre.
 The aim of this modification was to significantly improve the readability of the chronograph function.

-The SZ calibres 02, 03, 05 and 06 are a modification of the SZ01 movement, characterized by an off-center 60-minute counter.
+The SZ calibres 02, 03 and 05 are a modification of the SZ01 movement, characterized by an off-center 60-minute counter.
 The 60-minute scale of the stopwatch minute counter is much simpler and more intuitive to read than the 30-minute scale commonly found in other watches.